 on vacation.
 There is a wide variety of alarm systems on the market.

 • Make several inquiries to different companies for the best security system

 available to you.

 If you come home to find an unexplained open/broken window or door

 • Do not enter - the perpetrator may still be inside.

 • Use a neighbor's phone to call police.

-• Do not touch anything or clean up until the police have inspected for
+• Do not touch anything or clean up until the police have inspected for evidence.

 • Write down the license plate numbers of any suspicious vehicles.

 • Note the descriptions of any suspicious persons.